GoUpNumber/gun.fun/src/about.md

 [`gun`] is written in rust and uses the [Bitcoin Dev Kit](https://bitcoindevkit.org/) (bdk) to implement the underlying wallet functionality[^1].
 It needs a trusted [esplora backend] server to provide blockchain data and by default it uses [mempool.space](https://mempool.space).
-`gun`'s strict dependence on esplora is its greatest weakness.

 ## Contributing